 I’m a wordsmith.
 I hang on every word that is said.
 I’m a literal listener.
 My wife, Susan, is not.
 She’s a big picture person.
 She’s intuitive and reads emotions.
 Because of our differing styles of communication and information processing, whenever Susan and I have a tough topic we need to address, we use what’s been called the speaker-listener technique.

 I’m not aware of its origin.
 Many family experts have used this technique over the years.
 Relationship expert and friend Dr. Gary Smalley also calls it “drive-thru communication” because you communicate kind of like you do when you’re in a drive-thru.
 You give your order and the cashier repeats it back to you, “So that’s two burgers, a fry and a coke.”
 Then you either say, “That’s right” or, if they don’t hear it correctly, you repeat the order.

 Susan and I have been married 26 years and still benefit greatly from using this speaker-listener technique, especially when we have a serious, sensitive, emotionally charged or tough topic to talk about.
-As I mentioned in A Behind-the-Scenes Look at My Marriage, Susan and I interrupt each other quite often.
 We don’t always listen to each other well.
 Instead of really hearing one another, we’re just thinking about what we want to say next.
 So this tool helps us to slow the conversation down, forces us to really listen and understand what the other is thinking and feeling.